 Take a minute to wipe your tears.
 Ready?
 OK, so:

 McMahon and his promotion planned to jump into Reagan’s inspirational wake.
-Soon, Hogan would be coming out with American flags and acting as a one-man self-esteem builder for an entire nation.
+Soon, Hogan would be coming out with American flags and acting as a one-man self-esteem workshop for an entire nation.
 The first step to helping with America’s collective therapy session would be to show that America can kick an Iranian’s ass any time it wants!

-Dec ’83 – Iraq’s initial offensive has bogged down after making early headway into Iran, and the war has devolved into brutal reprisal attacks and even trench warfare, but American policy still firmly backs Iraq.
+Dec ’83 – Iraq’s initial offensive has bogged down after making early headway into Iran.
+The war has devolved into brutal reprisal attacks and even trench warfare, but American policy still firmly backs Iraq.
 Remember the Rumseld/Saddam handshake pic?
 It was taken in early December ’83, when Rummy was dispatched on a visit to express support and discuss strategy.
 At this crucial moment, just as the Iranians mount a counterattack, the villainous Iranian Sheik seizes the WWF title from champion Bob Backlund.
 Backlund was a good man, but didn’t have a look, build, or style that was going to intimidate anyone.
 After getting caught in the infamous Camel Clutch by the Iron Sheik, Backlund refused to give in, like any good American, but his manager threw in the towel and cost him the match.
 Just like the scrappy American people would never give up, but were betrayed by the cautious and cowardly leadership of Jimmy Carter!

 Jan ’84 – After a month of unbearable mockery and badgering by the apparently unbeatable Iranian, Backlund is scheduled for a rematch, but no one is feeling very confident.
 Let’s face it, the American just doesn’t have what it takes… but wait!
 Backlund is replaced at the last minute by an up-and-comer calling himself Hulk Hogan!
 Still, as the match begins, the Iron Sheik seems to be too much even for the strapping newcomer, and eventually Hogan is lying prostrate in the same death grip that defeated Backlund.
 No one has ever escaped the Camel Clutch – to even imagine it would be ridiculous – and the dejected and demoralized crowd hangs its collective head over yet another defeat by a foreign… No. It can’t be.
 Hulk’s not giving up?
 How is it possible?
 The pain!
 His vertebrae must be cracking under the pressure!
 Somehow, Hulk is getting to his feet, with a desperate Sheik still clinging to the hold from Hogan’s back!
 What power, what will!
 He’s up, and he drives the Sheik backward into the steel turnbuckle!
 Hulk is onto the ropes like a house afire, and flies through the air with a devastating leg drop, finishing the Sheik and winning the title!!!
-USA USA USA!
+USA USA USA!!!11oneone

 The message was clear: The good-natured but overwhelmed Carter/Backlund administration was out, the proud and patriotic Reagan/Hogan administration was in.
 The American economy was on the rise and the once-threatening Iranians were now having enough trouble in their horrifying war with Iraq that Americans were finally starting to feel that it was safe to stop caring again.
 Iron Sheik’s subsequent attempts to challenge the American hero directly were brushed off by the powerful Hogan.
 Duly chastened, the Sheik avoided the Hulkster, instead picking a fight with Sgt.
 Slaughter that lasted through ’84 and into ’85.
 After Slaughter once again proved American dominance over the duplicitous Persians, the Iron Sheik realized needed help.
-America was starting to feel pretty good about itself again, and a shit-talking native of a country locked into a provincial border war was becoming less threatening than comical.
+America was starting to feel pretty good about itself again, and a shit-talking native of a Muslim country locked in a provincial border war with Iraq was becoming less threatening than comical.
 Enter the sneaky fucking Russians…

 Mar ’85 – The Soviet Union was a supplier of military hardware for Iraq throughout the war, an inconvenient fact our government was content to ignore as long as our interests remained aligned.
 With his deep understanding of geopolitics, the Iron Sheik knew that his best chance to help the Iranian war effort was to undermine this relationship by forming his own alliance with the Russians.
 He teamed up with Nikolai Volkoff to form the tag-team Foreign Legion, and in no time they had smashed the US Express to claim the title.